-Split My Fare or Trainline: Who to Book Your Train Tickets with?
+Split My Fare vs Trainline - The Best Site to Book Tickets with?

 The biggest ticket retailer in the UK is Trainline, but this doesn't necessarily mean you should be using them for your next trip.
-In this guide, we look at the advantages and disadvantages of each and assess which is the better option to book your tickets from.
+In this guide, we look at the advantages and disadvantages of each and assess which is the better option for booking your tickets.

-We don't display any adverts to customers, whereas they show you tailored adverts which may distract from booking your travel.
+We don't display any adverts to customers, whereas they show you adverts which may distract you from booking your travel.

 Trains departing after 13:00 on 14/09/2021